Protect yourself from scams

 You see an ad or website or you get a letter or email claiming that a product is a 'miracle cure', 'scientific breakthrough' or 'ancient remedy' that will cure a health problem such as arthritis, diabetes, cancer, memory loss or insomnia.
 The seller will usually say there is only limited availability, and offer a 'no-risk, money-back guarantee'.
 Quotes from apparently satisfied customers or doctors are usually used.
 These claims are often exaggerated to con you out of your money.
 It is unlikely that the medicines being offered will deliver the quick or miracle cure promised.
 They may even be harmful.

 You sign up to an online dating agency and meet someone who is also looking for love.
-You write to each other for a few months until the person, who happens to live overseas, decides that they want to come to the UK.
 But they need help with money for the flight.
 You pay up to help your new friend - but he or she disappears, along with your cash.

 A company claims that you have 'pre-qualified' for a low-interest loan or credit card and are guaranteed to get it - even if you have a bad credit history.
 To take advantage of the offer, you just have to pay a processing fee.
 This fee is non-refundable and may amount to several hundred pounds.
 But you may think it is worthwhile because you are sure you are getting the loan or credit card you need.
 In reality, a pre-qualified offer only means you've been selected to apply.
 You still have to complete an application, and you can still be turned down.
 If so, you will lose your money and will be left with no loan or credit card.